-Coaching.
 Innovations' coaching process includes observation, guidance, and support for supervisors and front-line staff as they partner with families utilizing the wraparound practice model.
-The type of coaching and certification provided is different depending on whether it is within Maryland-where Innovations is located-or in another state.
+The type of coaching and certification provided is different depending on whether it is within Maryland where Innovations is located-or in another state.
 In Maryland, each facilitator is observed in vivo by the Innovations trainer coach.
 Outside Maryland, Innovations provides training to the larger practitioner groups, but provides coaching and certification primarily to supervisors or community-identified coaches to help build local capacity.
 Coaching still occurs in vivo, but feedback is provided to direct practitioners via their supervisor or coach after they have met with the Innovations coach to receive support in providing feedback.
 Each coach or supervisor must be observed providing feedback across the phases of wraparound implementation.
-Locally in Maryland, both the supervisor within the care management entity and Table 2.
-Necessary staff skill sets for implementing the key wraparound element "grounded in a strengths perspective"
+Locally in Maryland, both the supervisor within the care management entity and the direct practitioner receive coaching and support.
+All staff enrolled in the certification process are evaluated at regular intervals on skills relevant to each Essential Process Component.